Disclosure: This experience was provided free of charge; all opinions are my own.

 Sure it is not very long, but when else have you got to do something like this?
 You go pretty fast, so they have foam pads at the end that you land on when you complete the slide.

 At the bottom of the slide, you will be on the 69th floor, which is the open-air observation deck.

 This was probably my favorite part of my time there as I enjoyed just being able to sit out on the deck and observe the city below me.

-It trumps the other deck at city hall as it is at least twice as high.
+It trumps the other deck in city hall as it is at least twice as high.

-After finishing on the deck, you can head back into the 69th floor and walk around if you would like but it is pretty much identical to the 70th floor in the way it looks.
+After finishing your time on the deck, you can head back to the 69th floor and walk around if you would like, but it is pretty much identical to the 70th floor in the way it looks.

 All in all, SkySpace in LA is a unique way to explore the city.
-I really enjoyed being able to walk around, see the vantage points, interact with the exhibits and ride the slide.
+I enjoyed being able to walk around, see the vantage points, interact with the exhibits, and go down the slide.
 Be sure to check it out if you are in downtown and let me know what you think in the comments.